kubecost/docs/install-and-configure/install/multi-cluster/federated-etl/aggregator.md

 Aggregator is designed to accommodate queries of large-scale datasets, including reduced load times and potential errors in the UI.
 It is not designed to introduce new functionality; it is meant to improve functionality at scale.

-Aggregator is free for all users to configure, and is always able to be rolled back.
+Aggregator is currently free for all Enterprise users to configure, and is always able to be rolled back.

 ## Configuring Aggregator